THIS WEBSITE IS STILL UNDER CONSTRUCTION.

 Sex Offenders must register immediately with the Tohono O’odham Police Department (TOPD).
 Failure to register or failure to keep information current and correct is a violation that carries a penalty of up to one year confinement in the Tohono O’odham Detention Center.
 There could be additional penalties in federal court or state court for failure to register depending on the situation.

-The Nation's Law requires registration of certain adjudicated delinquent juveniles of serious sexual offenses and the juvenile was age 14 or older at the commission of the offense; or those convicted as adults of any covered sexual offense.
-For clarification of what kinds of offenses require registration, contact the TOPD at the number below.
+The Nation's Law requires registration of certain categories of ADJUDICATED DELINQUENT JUVENILES of SERIOUS RAPE LIKE sexual offenses and the juvenile was age 14 OR OLDER AT THE COMMISSION OF THE OFFENSE; or those JUVENILES CONVICTED AS ADULTS of any covered sexual offense.
+For clarification of what types of offenses require registration, contact the TOPD at the number below.